alliance-genome/agr_db_backups/README.md

 #      AWS_PROFILE variable to indicate the named profile to use, if your agr profile does not have the "default" name.
 > docker run --net curation -p 9000:8080 -v /home/mlp/gitrepos/agr-db_backups/app/app.py:/var/task/app.py -v ~/.aws:/root/.aws -e AWS_PROFILE agr_db_backups_lambda
 # Trigger the lambda function in the locally running container (use a different terminal session)
-#  "identifier" and "env" are required data fields, all others will be retrieved from SSM
+#  "identifier" and "target_env" are required data fields, all others will be retrieved from SSM when left undefined,
-#  when left undefined, or use the defined value otherwise (SSM does not hold value for local dev env testing though).
+#  or use the defined value otherwise (note that SSM does not hold values for local dev env operations/testing).

+#To backup your local postgres DB (will create a dumpfile of your local DB in S3):
-> curl -XPOST "http://localhost:9000/2015-03-31/functions/function/invocations" -d '{"identifier": "curation", "env": "mluypaert-dev", "db_name": "curation", "db_user": "postgres", "db_password": "...", "db_host": "postgres", "s3_bucket": "agr-db-backups"}'
+> curl -XPOST "http://localhost:9000/2015-03-31/functions/function/invocations" -d '{"action": "backup", "identifier": "curation", "target_env": "mluypaert-dev", "db_name": "curation", "db_user": "postgres", "db_password": "...", "db_host": "postgres", "s3_bucket": "agr-db-backups"}'
+#To restore the latest available alpha dump to your local postgres DB:
+> curl -XPOST "http://localhost:9000/2015-03-31/functions/function/invocations" -d '{"action": "restore", "identifier": "curation", "src_env": "alpha", "target_env": "mluypaert-dev", "db_name": "curation", "db_user": "postgres", "db_password": "...", "db_host": "postgres"}'
 ```

 ## Testing and deployment